Skip to content

 Implementation

 For some teams the output is transcription, summarization, or multilingual routing.
 For others it is a voice interface development problem where the system needs to preserve identity, cadence, and usability.
-In both cases, the important detail is the surrounding system: rights handling, evaluation harnesses, model serving, rollback paths, and logs that make the behavior explainable when something sounds wrong.
+And for live translation devices, the stack has to manage streaming segmentation, language detection, partial hypotheses, text or speech generation, and device handoff without making the conversation feel like a hostage situation.
+In all cases, the important detail is the surrounding system: rights handling, evaluation harnesses, model serving, rollback paths, and logs that make the behavior explainable when something sounds wrong.

 Evaluation / metrics

 We look at word error rate, diarization quality, speaker-verification false accepts and false rejects, latency, synthesis naturalness, speaker similarity, and the percentage of outputs that stay inside the allowed policy boundary.
-Some programs also need human review scores around intelligibility, likeness, or task completion because a voice product can be technically clever and still practically annoying.
+Translation programs often add latency to first translated token, end-of-utterance delay, adequacy, and task completion because a live interpretation flow can be technically impressive and still unusable if it arrives too late.

 The best metric set depends on the job.
-A support transcription system, a voice-authenticated workflow, and a consented synthetic narrator do not fail in the same way.
+A support transcription system, a voice-authenticated workflow, a consented synthetic narrator, and a real-time translation system do not fail in the same way.
 That is why speech modeling services should be evaluated against the task contract, not against a single vanity number.

 Engagement model

 We are useful when a team needs help turning speech into a real product capability instead of a scattered experiment.
-That can mean ASR and transcription architecture, speaker matching, consented custom voice synthesis, voice interface development, or the surrounding serving and evaluation stack.
+That can mean ASR and transcription architecture, speaker matching, consented custom voice synthesis, multilingual speech translation, live translation devices, voice interface development, or the surrounding serving and evaluation stack.

 We are especially helpful when the build needs both synthesis and skepticism.
 The same experience that lets us build voice tools with consent also makes us harder to fool when synthetic media is trying to pass as real.